iCloudHospital/.github/.github/ISSUE_TEMPLATE/saas-market-feedback-korea.md

 ---
-name: :kr: [Korea] SaaS Market Feedback
+name: 🇰🇷 [Korea] SaaS Market Feedback
 about: The responses concerning buyers of Software as a Service (SaaS) in the Indian market.
 title: ""
 labels: [ "feedback", "India" ]
-projects: [ "iCloudHospital/22" ]
 assignees: ""

 ---